The Best Pineapple Upside Down Cake

 Test your pan with water in it.

 Does it leak?
 If so, it will probably leak with the melted butter in it.
-Then don’t make the cake until you have a pan you trust, simple as that.
+Don’t make the cake until you have a pan you trust, simple as that.

 This is the 9-inch springform pan I currently use and I have never had it leak with this cake.
 I have, however, had it leak when I quickly (and I was half asleep) put it together and sealed the latch carelessly.
 I do recommend it and it’s been a workhorse with other cakes over the years.
 I bought it in 2015 and it still looks and works as good as new.